 The following blog originally ran on the Mental Health First Aid Blog.

-The National Council for Behavioral Health is proud to partner with Boys & Girls Clubs of America to train local club staff in Youth Mental Health First Aid.
+The National Council for Mental Wellbeing is proud to partner with Boys & Girls Clubs of America to train local club staff in Youth Mental Health First Aid.
 The eight-hour course teaches parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers and other caring citizens how to help an adolescent between the ages of 12 and 18 who is experiencing a mental health or addictions challenge or is in crisis.

 Data shows that young people are especially vulnerable, with increased rates of depression, self-harm and suicide.
 If Boys & Girls Clubs staff are empowered to understand, identify and respond to youth who may be facing these challenges and connect them to care if necessary, the entire community will be stronger.